Darwin Rocksitters Club

-The Darwin Rocksitters Club was an Australian club that popularised rocksitting, the practice of sitting on rocks and drinking beer for as long as possible.
-The group was formed in Darwin, Northern Territory in 1974 by a group of journalists at East Point.
-In 1978, the Darwin Rocksitters Club was awarded an official world record for longest rocksit with eight days, and then in 1980 they achieved a new record of 12 days.
+The Darwin Rocksitters Club was a group of Australians that sat on a rock for days at a time to drink beer together, a practice they called "rocksitting".
+Founded in 1974 in Darwin, Northern Territory, the Darwin Rocksitters Club was awarded a world record in 1978 for the longest rocksit of 8 days, and later achieved a new record of 12 days in 1980.
 Rocksitting declined shortly after this due to the enforcement of public drinking laws.

 History

 The Darwin Rocksitters Club formed in 1974 after group of journalists gathered on the cliffs at East Point on a Saturday afternoon to drink beer, tell stories, and watch the sunset.
 This soon became a regular event and the club began to meet every Saturday.
 One of the members of the club, Robin Davy, said of it:

 The group grew rapidly and published a list of Official Rules for a Rock-sit-athon and the first rule was "there shall be no funny business on The Rock".
 The third, fifth, seventh and twelfth rules were simply "[n]o funny business".

 In 1977, the group attempted to break the world record by sitting for five days; their success was ignored by an official record-keeping company for drinking too much beer.
 Other rock sitting clubs emerged around this time, and the Parua Bay Sitters in New Zealand soon broke Darwin’s unrecognised record when they sat for six days.

 Darwin won the title back with an eight-day sit in October 1978, which was run to commemorate the passing of the Northern Territory (Self-Government) Act 1978, and the new Northern Territory flag was raised.
 Several other marathon sits were conducted, often to raise money for charity.
 These included a 12-day world record that was set in 1980, although this was jeopardised on the 11th day when an official complaint was made to the Northern Territory Police Commissioner concerning drinking in a public space, prompting police to visit the sitters and take the names of all people sitting at or visiting the rock.
 Also in 1980 the rocksitters held their first sit on the inaugural flight from Sydney to Los Angeles and also held a sit on Uluru.